Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 - Cloud backup providers storing ePHI

 A valid BAA must contain specific elements: a description of permitted uses and disclosures of ePHI, obligations to report breaches within 60 days of discovery, requirements to safeguard ePHI in accordance with the Security Rule, and provisions for returning or destroying ePHI upon contract termination.

-Executing a BAA does not transfer your compliance obligations — if your vendor suffers a breach attributable in part to your failure to vet their security posture, OCR can investigate both parties.
+Executing a BAA does not transfer your compliance obligations.
+If your vendor suffers a breach attributable in part to your failure to vet their security posture, OCR can investigate both parties.
 Vet prospective BAs by requesting their most recent SOC 2 Type II report or ISO 27001:2022 certification before executing an agreement.
-These attestations confirm that an independent auditor has evaluated the vendor's security controls against a recognized standard.
-Do not accept a vendor's self-assessment as a substitute for third-party validation.
+These attestations confirm that an independent auditor has evaluated the vendor's security controls against a recognized standard — self-assessments are not an acceptable substitute.
+Use a structured penetration testing and vendor risk review process to validate that your BAs implement the controls they claim.

 Section 5: Breach Notification and Civil Monetary Penalties